Luís Sá Silva

 Luís Jorge Sá Silva (born 23 August 1990 in Benguela) is an Angolan former racing driver.

-He competed under a Macanese competition licence, as the Angolan motorsport federation (FADM — Federação Angolana de Desportos Motorizados) Is not recognised by the FIA to issue the Grade A competition license that he required.

 Career

 Asian Formula Renault

-Luís Sá Silva contested the Asian Formula Renault Challenge series from 2007 until 2009.
+Sá Silva contested the Asian Formula Renault Challenge series from 2007 until 2009.
 During the 2009 season, he won six races and started from pole four times, ultimately finishing in second place overall.

 Formula Pilota China

 After a short spell contesting Formula Three championships in Europe throughout 2010, Sá Silva returned to Asia for the Formula Pilota China series in 2011.
 Sá Silva recorded two wins and three podiums to finish second overall, some sixty-five points behind series winner Mathéo Tuscher.

 Formula 3

 In 2012, Sá Silva returned to Europe to begin a widespread Formula Three campaign that included the Formula 3 Euro Series, the Macau Grand Prix and Masters of Formula 3, and guest appearances in the British Formula 3 Championship.
 Driving a Dallara chassis powered by a Mercedes-Benz engine that was prepared by the Prema Powerteam, Sá Silva endured a difficult season, in which he scored just fourteen points in the Euro Series, with a best result of seventh place at the Nürburgring.

 At the Masters of Formula 3 in July, Sá Silva qualified eighteenth, and went on to finish the race in the same position, four laps behind race winner Daniel Juncadella.
 His appearance at the Macau Grand Prix was equally difficult; after qualifying twenty-seventh out of thirty drivers, he went on to finish the Qualifying Race in twenty-third position, and was involved in a collision with Dennis van de Laar on the final lap of the Main Race.
 As he had completed 90% of the race winner's distance at the time of the collision, Sá Silva was considered to have completed the race, and was classified in twenty-third place.

 As a guest driver in the British Formula 3 championship, Sá Silva was ineligible to score championship points when he raced at the Norisring and Spa-Francorchamps.
 However, his results—with a best place of fifteenth in the first race at the Norisring—would not have seen him score points had he been eligible to record them.